|Location||Turrialba, Costa Rica|

 In the office

 We organise projects improving access to water, sanitation and hygiene in rural communities, and delivering environmental preservation work in vulnerable areas.
 We achieve this whilst supporting young people to build their skills and confidence.
 As a Medic you will have an essential role facilitating the development of our young people whilst ensuring the safe and impactful delivery of all projects.
-Raleigh International is delivering Expeditions to Nepal and Costa Rica in 2021 from June.
+Raleigh International is delivering Expeditions to Nepal and Costa Rica throughout 2022.

 - Look after the general health of volunteers and manage any medical emergencies where necessary

 - Lead and facilitate different volunteer groups out on our project sites as a Project Medic, or remotely support the safe running all our teams and projects from our central field base in Kathmandu or Turrialba as a Country Office Medic